eliascotto/fmlisp/README.md

 - Syntactically modern as Clojure
 - Fast since based on Rust
 - No memory management involved
-- Simple language, Clojure gets too complex, it becomes difficult to learn and write proper idiomatic code.
-In the contrary, Rust is simple and quick to grasp
+- Simple language; Clojure can get complex, and it can become difficult to learn and write proper idiomatic code.
+In the contrary, Rust is simpler and quicker to grasp
   - One performant way to iterate over lists
   - Deep thinking before adding lazy loading
-  -
 - Keep the core library limited and split the extra in alternative libraries to import separately.

 ## TODO